vpc-ccg/pamir/README.md

-# Pamir: Insertion Discovery Tool for Whole Genome Sequencing Data
+# *Pamir*: Insertion Discovery Tool for Whole Genome Sequencing Data

 ---

 Pamir is a computational tool for detecting novel sequence insertions in single or multiple paired-end WGS(Whole Genome Sequencing) Illumina reads based on orphans and one-end anchors (OEA).

-### Prerequisities and Compilation
+## Prerequisities and Compilation
+---

 Pamir relies on specific version of the following tools: